 Road and Driveway design standards can be found here.

-All documents must be completed and submitted to the GLA administrative offices at least 2 weeks prior to the next board meeting for them to be considered.
-House design standards are in sections 1 and 2 of the Masterplan.
-Road and Driveway design standards are here.
-An application is not considered complete, and thus ready for processing/review, until the corners of the corner survey markers for the lot are found and flagged.
+An application is not considered complete, and thus ready for processing/review, until the corner survey markers for the lot are found and flagged.
 The corner boundaries are required to be viewed during the on-site review process.
 The flagging must be completed by the time the application is submitted.
 Project Committee personnel are not expected to find the corners, and/or any easement boundaries, for the Landowners.
-If the landowners are not capable of this work, the GLA has a FAQ on the website about getting local surveyors (here).
+If landowners are not capable of flagging corner boundaries, the GLA has a FAQ page that includes information about finding local surveyors (here).

 Project Application Process

 As required by Section 6.01 of the Glastonbury Covenants, when Glastonbury landowners are planning to build a structure they are required to first submit their plans to the Project Review Committee of the Glastonbury Landowners Association.

 Projects that do not require a Project Review Application:

 Pond (depending upon size & depth)